- I don’t generally feel anything until noon; then it’s time for my nap.

 Don’t: Naps that are more than thirty minutes in length may have lasting effects that make it very difficult to get to sleep at night.
 It is between 25-60 minutes that your mind will enter “deep sleep” stages, which often causes you to wake up feeling more groggy than when you started the nap.

 Do: You should plan to finish your nap no less than 7 hours, and preferably 8 hours, before bedtime.
 If you regularly go to bed at 10 PM, then aim to finish your nap somewhere between 2-3 PM.
+You could also get a nice mattress from Eva to help with your sleep.

 Don’t: By no means should you nap in the evening.
 Even a short nap in the evening can make it very difficult to get to sleep on time at night.
 Unless: Well, almost by no means.
 If you are driving or operating heavy machinery, or if for some other safety reason you need to take a nap in order to stay awake for the next few hours then a nap can help you do that.